RAD-140 (Testolone): Results, Before-and-After Pictures, Dosages

 Can Users Drink Alcohol on RAD-140?

-If RAD-140 is employed for reducing, our findings suggest that maintaining a calorie deficit of approximately 500 calories effectively promotes fat loss while preserving muscle hypertrophy [49].
+If RAD-140 is utilized for cutting purposes, our patients find that a calorie deficit of 500 is efficacious for enhancing fat loss while maintaining muscle hypertrophy [47].

-Tauroursodeoxycholic acid (TUDCA) has the potential to lower AST and ALT levels [50], which may prove advantageous during a RAD-140 cycle.
+Yes, TUDCA is advantageous in reducing AST and ALT levels [48], which may be beneficial during a RAD-140 cycle.

-Moreover, our patients often augment their regimen with 3 grams daily of fish oil, which comprises docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
-This is an effort to regulate blood pressure.
+Furthermore, users can supplement with 3 grams/day of fish oil, containing docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA), in an attempt to control blood pressure.

 Can RAD-140 Cause Bloating?

-Following dietary modifications to enhance diuresis (increased urination), our patients have experienced a reduction of up to six pounds in water weight during RAD-140 cycles.
+After modifying their diet in this manner to encourage diuresis (increased urination), bodybuilders under our care have lost up to six pounds of water weight during RAD-140 cycles.

 RAD-140 Pros and Cons